sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Warm-reboot support
    This [warm-reboot](https://github.com/Azure/SONiC/blob/master/doc/warm-reboot/SONiC_Warmboot.md) support is for updating/restarting with no data-plane disruption.
 The `/usr/bin/warm_reboot` script is a complex script that does many pre-requisites, kill the containers and eventually call a specific command for reboot.
 The individual service level support for warm-start lies within its code/implementation-logic.
 When configured for warm start, upon start-up, the service should be able to acquire its i/p data from all its channels as ever, but instead of pushing it in entirety to the consumer/DB, read the pre-boot data (which is made available in APP-DB), find the diffs as stale/new/update and only push the diffs.
 With every app doing it and, with some additional complex steps for critical processes like orchagent & syncd, the data plane traffic goes unaffected, except for the changes pushed into ASIC,  which is a normal runtime experience of consuming changes as it happens.

    In short if a service supports warmboot, it would continue to support in both local & kube modes transparently.
+   The warm_reboot script needs to be updated as
+      * Disable kubelet service (`systemctl disable kubelet`)
-The only updates required would be to replace `docker kill` command with corresponding `system container kill`.
+      * Replace all `docker kill` commands with corresponding `system container kill` commands, with an option not to check for kubelet service.

+   Reason for the change:
+   1) With kubelet running, it would restart any container that is manually stopped or killed.
+Hence disable it
+   2) Containers started by kube, can't be referred by name.
+The `system container kill` command would fetch the corresponding docker-id from STATE-DB  and use that to kill.
+   3) Pass the option not to check for kubelet service, to save time from redundant check.

    For new features that are not known to warm-reboot script, some hooks could be allowed for registration of feature-custom scripts.
 This could help with some preparation steps before reboot, like caching some data, setting some DB values, ...

 ## Fast-reboot
    This [fast-reboot](https://github.com/Azure/SONiC/wiki/Fast-Reboot) support aims to help image-udpate and restart, with minimal data-plane traffic disruption.
 The implementation is similar to warm-reboot, that logic is embedded in the fast-boot script, additional utilities and some tweaks inside the code/logic of individual services that supports.
 Here again any service level support lies within the internal code/logic.

    In short, the summary is as above, the support for fast-boot remains the same, irrespective of service mode as local/kube.
-The only updates required would be to replace `docker kill` command with corresponding `system container kill`.
+The only updates required would be to replace `docker kill` command with corresponding `system container kill` and disable kubelet, in fast_reboot script.

    For new features that are not known to fast-reboot script, some hooks could be allowed for registration of feature-custom scripts.
 This could help with some preparation steps before reboot, like caching some data, setting some DB values, ...